Scout24/afp-alppaca/README.rst

   # aws_region: eu-central-1

   ## Drop privileges and run with this user and group
+  # instead of user nobody you can use alpacca/alpacca
-  user: alppaca
+  user: nobody
-  group: alppaca
+  group: nobody

-Source: ``src/main/python/resources/example_config.yaml``
+Full Source: ``src/main/python/resources/example_config.yaml``

 iptables configuration
 ----------------------